trasherdk/monerojs/README.md

 # `monerojs`
-The original repo (https://github.com/monerojs/monerojs) appears to no longer be actively maintained.
+The original repo (https://github.com/monerojs/monerojs) appears to be no longer be actively maintained.

 A Monero library written in ES6 JavaScript